top of page

 ★ Is it okay if I make a doll inspired by yours?

-Inspired - yes.
+Inspired - absolutely!
 Trying to make a copy - I'd rather you didn't.
 Inspired is essentially saying you're going to make a pumpkin doll but it won't look like mine.
 That's totally fine, because of course I do not own the concept of a pumpkin person or classic Jack-o-lantern designs.
 But if you're looking at my pictures while making your doll, that is more than inspired.
 And I'd personally prefer you'd make something original.
 Or make fanart of famous movies instead, that is always a safe option.
 Another option is to look for people who do put out/sell tutorials for dollmaking instead.
 Little Fishy Things for example sells a tutorial for a fabric pumpkin doll that looks amazing and it doesn't cost much.
 I really only encourage fanart of my work when they're drawings (or any art form that is not sculpting, really) and they are not being sold.

 ★ What type of clay do you use?